helper-uttam/just-speak/README.md

 > - If someone is not having laptop or PC, then he/she can do assignments easily with this application.
 > - If we have to prepare some big documents then they have to type all day and night to compelete the given task, but with this application we can simply complete it in no time by converting our speech to text and thus then downloading the text or pdf.
 > - If we have to send our transcript to any person then we can do that easily from one place.
+> - A person who doesn't have hands can use it to their respective jobs.

 ## Workflow
 This project is using `Heroku hosting service` and there are two **CI/CD pipelines**